 The Taos Valley has been a major trade and travel route since human presence was first felt in the area.
 Archeological evidence suggests that people have been using and moving through the Taos Valley for at least the past 9,000 years.

-The ancestors of the Pueblo people, commonly known as the Anasazi, were the first permanent inhabitants of the Valley.
+The ancestors of the Pueblo people were the first permanent inhabitants of the Valley.
 Room blocks and pit houses in the Taos area testify to their presence since 900 AD.
 Around 1200 AD, they aggregated into small above-ground structures of 50-100 rooms.

 Many believe the Taos Pueblo was constructed around 1450 as a multistory complex.
 However archeologists predominantly place the date of construction of Taos Pueblo in the 14th century on or about 1350.
 Unfortunately, there is no known recorded date.
 In any case, the Pueblo Indians depended upon nature for their survival, and therefore treated nature as an organizing and spiritual element in their lives.